chreliot/senate-howto/main.md

 ## What happens to items passed by the Senate?

-Action items passed by the Senate normally go to the full faculty for its approval at one if its four annual working meetings (see FS IX).
+Action items passed by the Senate normally go to the full faculty for its approval at one of its four annual working meetings (see FS IX).

 Items passed by the full faculty are then sent, via intermediate review by the Provost and the Office of General Counsel, to the University President and Board of Trustees.
 Items passed by the Senate only become policies when approved and signed by the University President.